-Specify a booking Contact (you can search and add multiple contacts if you wish).
+Specify a booking Contact.
 Booking contacts can be from your Address Book or a Booking Customer.
 Multi-site churches can also select the Site the Booking relates to.
 Toggle the booking Status between 'Confirmed', 'Pending' and 'Cancelled' as appropriate to your church's approval workflows when taking new bookings.
 You can set a default Status in the Booking module settings, if you wish.

 You can also upload an optional booking Image.